IGOT3X/tech-oglasi-client/README.md

-# tech-oglasi-client
+# PROPERTY OF TECH-TECH

-TECH-TECH has allowed me to share the client side to the project I have worked on so here it is!
+I am allowed to share the client side code.
+Enjoy your exploration.

-If you are interested in the work I did you can contact me or take a look at my CV.